 At the law office of David M. Lurie, Criminal Defense Attorney and Counselor at Law, I represent good people in tough situations.
 DUI/DWI is the type of criminal charge that anyone can face.
 People from all walks of life have, at one time or another, had one or two drinks too many before driving home.
-I represent clients on the criminal side, minimizing or eliminating jail time and other serious consequences, and on the administrative side, protecting my clients’ driving privileges in the administrative process.
+I represent clients on the criminal side.
+My approach is to attempt to minimize or eliminate jail time and other serious consequences.
+On the administrative side, I protect my clients’ driving privileges in the administrative process.

-Work With An Attorney Experienced In Multiple DUI / DWI Charges
+Work With An Attorney Experienced In DUI Defense

 One thing many first-offense DUI/DWI clients do not understand is the importance of choosing an attorney who has experience working with repeat offenders.
-Because I have handled so many multiple DUI/DWI cases in the past 40 years, I know what will be needed down the road in the event of a subsequent DUI/DWI charge.
+Because I have handled so many multiple DUI/DWI cases in the past 45 years, I know what will be needed down the road in the event of a subsequent DUI/DWI charge.